kerrei/Landvaluation/README.md

 # 🏞 Land Valuation Platform

 A full-stack platform for determining land prices in Kenya using geospatial data and machine learning.
 Kenya lacks any digital infrastructure by the government to accurately determine the price of land.
 That's why I created #'Arthi Kenya'#
-This platf will work with banks, governments and individual businesses to make accurate price determination.
+This platform will work with banks, governments and individual businesses to make accurate price determination.

 ---

 ## 📦 Tech Stack